 While there were brief scenes featuring the nurses in their tents, these scenes usually had something to do with another character, chiefly Margaret, their boss or with Hawkeye hitting on them, etc. In other words, the nurses were grouped together almost as if they were a single character and served only as a plot device for a storyline centered on one of the main characters or for those characters to interact with.

 While the doctors bunked together in the Swamp, even this was unrealistic as there were so few of them.
-Their bunking together served as a comedic device but having more than two or three doctors living in the swamp would have been too many characters to wrangle for effective comedic scenes.
+Their bunking together served as a comedic device, but having more than two or three doctors living in the swamp would have been too many characters to wrangle for effective comedic scenes.
 In the early episodes, four docs lived in the Swamp, including Spearchucker Jones, and it’s easy to see that Jones was given little to do and spent much of his time in the swamp sleeping or lying around while the other characters played the scene.

 Shame On You, MASH!